General Liability Insurance for Contractor’s and Small Businesses

 Professional Liability Insurance

 Professional liability insurance, also called errors and omissions, provides coverage in the event of claims resulting from mistakes made by your business.
 This could include something you did or something you didn’t do but should have.
-Common claims that professional liability coverage could aid in are negligence, copyright infringement, and personal injury, such as libel or slander.
+Common claims that a contractor’s professional liability insurance coverage could aid in are negligence, copyright infringement, and personal injury, such as libel or slander.

 Limited Liability Insurance

 Whereas general liability insurance protects a company as whole, limited liability insurance protects individual people.
 For instance, if there are multiple owners of a business that is sued, having an individual limited liability insurance policy will protect each person’s business assets in the company.
 It’s the responsibility of each individual to seek this coverage.
-For contractors, note that this insurance is different from a contractor’s bond.
+For contractors, note that a contractor’s liability insurance is different from a contractor’s bond.

 Workers’ Compensation Insurance